-Tenant Placement Services vs. Ongoing Property Management
+Tenant Placement Services vs. Property Management

 When it comes to managing rental properties, property owners often face the choice between tenant placement services and ongoing property management.
 Both services aim to simplify the process of renting out a property, but they differ significantly in terms of their scope, responsibilities, and involvement.